Code-Institute-Submissions/redfox_studios/TESTING.md

 ### Features

-Features of the page were tested as follows:
+Features of the page were tested as follows.
+Tests included entering 'wrong' information or data in order to test for 'breaks' in code.

 #### Navbar
 - The Navbar was tested to ensure that both its links all worked and that its dropdown feature worked responsively.
 This was tested and found successful.
 Initial examples required styling of the elements in order to come to its final rendering.
+All links were checked to follow the correct path and the drop down was tested on a variety of screens to check responsive view.
+There were no discrepencies in navbar view or link paths.

 #### Footer
--The footer was tested to ensure that all links were working.
+- The footer was tested to ensure that all links were working.
 The footer was also tested across devices to ensure that its style across a range of devices was consistent.
 Initially, the footer was slightly off center, however, adjustment of CSS styles corrected this with a decrease in the margin-right padding.
+All links to external pages open up in seperate windows.

 ![Mobile display](https://github.com/samc85/redfox_studios/blob/master/media/footer.png)

 #### Quiz
 -The quiz was tested by going through random responses.
-Overall, most combinations lead to a pre-selected answer e.g, You might like animals.
-It is only if the user selects three distinct answer categories a try again message will appear.
-This is only achievable through one combination and was left in to encourage the user to be more decisive.
+If a user clicks submit before any submissions it will prompt them to try again.
+If the user scores 1 for each of the categories in the code, a try again message will appear.
+However, answers have been set out so that one of the 3 categories will receive 2/3 points.
+The reset button works throughout the quiz process.
+If a user only answers 2 questions and the scores are even for the two different categories, a try again message will appear.

 #### Bag
 - The bag was tested through adding a range of products.
 This included trying to 'break' the quantity increment value.
-Quantity is capped at 10 and an alert appears if the user tries.
+Quantity is capped at 10 and an alert appears if the user tries to go beyond through either button.
+If the user clicks on the bag without anything in there they are directed towards the quiz.
+If the user adds/removes the items these are updated accordingly and the totals (including delivery) are updated to reflect this both on the bag page and in the top right corner on display.

 ![Mobile display](https://github.com/samc85/redfox_studios/blob/master/media/quantity.png)